 - Emergency Roadside Assistance Coverage (aka Towing) — Coverage if your car breaks down while on the road and you need towing or roadside service.

 - Gap coverage — If the insurance company determines that your car is totaled and you owe more on the car than it worth, gap coverage will pay off the remaining loan amount.

 Why you should ask for more than just “full coverage”

-Since there is no such thing as “full coverage” when you ask an agent for “full coverage” it will may include more or less than what the next agent considers “full coverage” and that may not be the best car insurance coverage for you.
+Since there is no such thing as “full coverage,” when you ask an agent for “full coverage,” it may include more or less than what the next agent considers “full coverage,” and that may not be the best car insurance coverage for you.

-If you ask for a “full coverage” policy, you will still only have the coverages you choose and will only be covered up to the limits you select.
+If you ask for a “full coverage” policy, you will still only have the coverage you choose and you will only be covered up to the limits you chose.
 If the damage you cause to the other person or object exceeds your liability limits, you could still be legally liable for the difference out of your own pocket (a good argument for higher limits).

-Examine your own personal needs, your vehicle, and your budget to determine what coverages will work best for you then talk to your agent and get the amount of protection you need and that gives you peace of mind.
+Examine your own personal needs, your vehicle, and your budget to determine what coverage will work best for you.
+Then talk to your agent and get the amount of protection you need and that gives you peace of mind.

 If you are shopping for car insurance and you’re looking for maximum protection, consider all the coverage options above and look beyond what the misleading term “full coverage” includes.